 Discuss the score report, its meaning, and its interpretation.
 To help students understand the information without the distraction of their own scores, we'll provide a sample score report.

 Students with College Board accounts will have access to a robust online reporting portal that includes scores from all tests in the SAT Suite of Assessments.

-Students can interact with their score report, filtering test questions by difficulty and skill and viewing complete answer explanations.
+Students can interact with their score report, filter test questions by difficulty and skill, and view complete answer explanations.

 Helping your colleagues view, understand, and analyze test results is getting easier.
 There's no limit to the number of users at your school, district, or state who can access the integrated online reporting portal.